lilsnoops2/anm_itops_playbooks/README.md

 **Summary/Overview of tasks:**
 * Grabs any current RADIUS related configuration
 * Configures Specified radius servers in `/opt/ansible_local/anm_itops_playbooks/playbooks/configuration/aaa/vars/aaa-servers.yml` as CoA servers - Ensure to update aaa-servers.yml before attempting to run the playbook.
-Playbooks will attempt to use the same key found in the dveices config, otherwise the provided key will be used.
+Playbooks will attempt to use the same key found in the devices config, otherwise the provided key will be used.
 * Shows output after configuring

 **Supported OS:**